 If an employer does use the 3-of-5 rule, they must count any work, no matter how little, in each of the prior 5 years.
 This also means using plan years (often the calendar year), not years based on the date the employee started working.

 For people who share joint ownership of a business, both people must meet the SEP IRA rules individually in order to participate.
 The eligibility requirements apply equally to both owners and employees, whether of a small business or self-employment.
-Owners can also choose to exclude certain employees, According to the IRS , including those covered by a union agreement—if retirement benefits were bargained for in good faith—or nonresident aliens who have no U.S.-sourced compensation.
+Owners can also choose to exclude certain employees, according to the IRS, including those covered by a union agreement — if retirement benefits were bargained for in good faith — or nonresident aliens who have no U.S.-sourced compensation from the employer.

 What Can Someone Contribute to a SEP IRA?

 Just like other IRAs, there are annual contribution limits for a SEP IRA.
-However, SEP IRA accounts have a much higher monetary limit than other IRA plans.
-The contribution limits annually to a SEP IRA can not exceed the lesser of either 25% of total compensation, or $61,000 in 2022.
+However, SEP IRA accounts have a much higher monetary limit than Roth or traditional IRA plans.
+The contribution limits to a SEP IRA are the lesser of either 25% of total compensation or $69,000 in 2024, and for 2025, the lesser of 25% of total compensation or $70,000 .

 This limit also applies to the net profits of a business, and are also tax deductible from business income.
 Withdrawals in retirement are taxed as regular income.